Philadelphia General Membership Branch Bylaws

 4. In July there shall be an audit and report of the branch treasurer for the previous fiscal year.
 Three IWW members, either inside of the branch or outside, shall be elected by a majority vote of the branch to conduct the audit.
 A strong preference for auditors inside the branch should be exercised.

-5. The Branch Treasurer will be authorized to disburse funds less than $30.00 at their discretion.
+5. The Branch Treasurer will be authorized to disburse funds up to $50.00 monthly at their discretion.
+This may be broken up into multiple smaller disbursements, as long as the total disbursements for the month do not exceed $50.00.
 These disbursements must be included in the Treasurer’s monthly financial report.

 1. The branch can create and amend branch policies other than bylaws by the simple majority of the branch at any regular monthly business meeting.
 The Branch Secretary shall keep an up-to-date branch policy document containing all current branch policies.
 This document shall be given to any member in good standing on request.

 2. Changes to Bylaws: Bylaws can be changed four times a year (quarterly) at any general membership branch meeting.
+The subject of any proposed change to these bylaws must be sent to membership of the branch at least 28 days in advance of the changes being voted on.
 Please refer to Article V “Meetings” for further details on voting procedure.